What kind of concerns do students bring to the center?

-Your initial session will be scheduled as soon as possible, based on your schedule and therapist availability.
 We have a number of permanent staff who are licensed clinical psychologists or licensed mental health counselors.
 Alternatively, you might be scheduled to meet with a doctoral intern.
 Our interns are carefully selected for our training program and are in the final stages of obtaining their Ph.D. or Psy.D. in psychology.

 What is case management?